-- Step 7 Lubricate the O-rings on the new membrane with a water soluble lubricant such as KY Jelly ®.
-Insert the end with the two black O-rings on the PVC tube first into the housing. - Step 8 Once membrane has been inserted into the housing you must take your thumbs and give a firm push to properly seat the membrane.
+- Step 6 Lubricate the O-rings on the new membrane with a water soluble lubricant such as KY Jelly ®.
+Insert the end with the two black O-rings on the PVC tube first into the housing. - Step 7 Once membrane has been inserted into the housing you must take your thumbs and give a firm push to properly seat the membrane.
 Replace membrane housing cap and tighten.

-- Step 9 After replacing membrane housing into the holding clips, re-attach the white tube to the elbow fitting on the end cap of the membrane housing. - Step 10 Clip the post filter back on to the membrane housing and follow the Start Up Instructions on page 11.
+- Step 8 After replacing membrane housing into the holding clips, re-attach the white tube to the elbow fitting on the end cap of the membrane housing. - Step 9 Follow the Start Up Instructions on page 10.